 WebinarIntroduction to finite element analysis with the open source simulation software Salome-Meca (Code_Aster)

-IN 3 DAYS TO BE A SIMULATION ENGINEER
+IN 3 DAYS

 Would you like to use simulation to develop and optimize products and manufacturing processes?